alphagov/pay-api-docs-generator/README.md

 ```

 The API documentation is generated through the use of
+ - Generated Docker container (with Node.js base image) - which is removed after the build process.
  - widdershins [npm module](https://www.npmjs.com/package/widdershins) to convert the
  [swagger.json](https://github.com/alphagov/pay-publicapi/blob/master/swagger/swagger.json)
  to Markdown.